Xarelto is a prescription medication that’s used for the following purposes in adults:

 In people who are hospitalized for an illness, Xarelto can be used to prevent venous thromboembolism (VTE), a type of blood clot in a deep vein.

 When used for this purpose, the typical dosage of Xarelto is 10 mg once each day.
-If you’re using Xarelto to prevent VTE during a hospital stay, you’ll likely take it for 31 to 39 days.
+If you’re using Xarelto to prevent VTE during and after a hospital stay, you’ll likely take it for 31 to 39 days in total.

 Dosage for reducing the risk of stroke and blood clots in people with AFib